-Song, Lijun.
-2013.
-"Social Capital and Health."
-Pp.233-57 in Medical Sociology on the Move: New Directions in Theory, edited by William Carl Cockerham.
-Dordrecht, the Netherlands: Springer.
+To appear in Medical Sociology on the Move: New Directions in Theory, edited by William C. Cockerham, Springer.

-Chapter 12

-Social Capital and Health
+Chapter 12 Social Capital and Health Lijun Song

-Lijun Song

 INTRODUCTION

 "The real nature of man is the totality of social relations" (Marx 1963: 83).
 All individuals dwell in a network of social relationships.
 Their health conditions can be contingent on structural attributes of their network contexts.
 Since Durkheim's classic study on suicide ([1897] 1951), there has been a long research tradition on diverse aspects of social relationships and health in sociology and other social sciences (for reviews see Berkman et al. 2000; House, Landis, and Umberson 1988; Pescosolido and Levy 2002; Smith and Christakis 2008; Song, Son, and Lin 2011; Umberson and Montez 2010).
 In the last two decades social capital has grown into one of the most popular but controversial relationship-based theoretical tools in the multidisciplinary health literature.